bella-mir/urbanCartoPy/intro.md

 ## For Whom This Course is Intended

 - **Urban Planners** looking to enhance their skills in spatial data analysis and cartography.
-- **Anyone Curious** about using Python to analyze and visualize cities.
+- **Anyone Curious** about using Python to analyze and visualize urban data.

 ## Quick Facts

 - **Format:** Online, hands-on projects
 - **Length:** Self-paced with approximately 10-12 hours of content
 - **Prerequisites:** This course does not cover Python basics.
 If you're new to Python, please complete an introductory course before starting this one.

-Certainly!
-Here’s an adapted description of the course in the same format, focusing on the course content you provided:

 ## Course Structure